 Despite the many advantages, ventless blue flame heaters also come with a few downsides, some of which require careful consideration.
 These include;

 - Risk of toxic gases: The main poisonous gas, as we’ve mentioned, is nitrogen dioxide (NO2).
 Nitrogen dioxide at lower concentrations is an upper respiratory irritant.
 It can cause coughs, sore throat, vertigo, nausea, and even light headaches.
 Prolonged exposure, meanwhile, can reduce immunity for lung diseases, resulting in coughs, wheezing, flu, and bronchitis.

 - Risk of CO poisoning: Carbon monoxide (CO) isn’t a direct by-product of ventless heating.
 Instead, it results from oxygen depletion.
 As we mentioned, blue flame vent-free heaters depend on indoor air for combustion.
 This often creates the risk of oxygen depletion.
 CO is a highly poisonous gas that can cause permanent organ or brain damage or even death.

 Considerations when Shopping for a Blue Flame Vent-Free Propane Heater

-The fact that vent free propane heater with thermostat and blower come in a wide range of styles and options is both a blessing and a curse.
+The fact that blue flame vent free propane heaters with thermostat and blower come in a wide range of styles and options is both a blessing and a curse.